 Your campus may pull information from evaluations for specific scenarios — faculty annual reviews, departmental planning sessions, accreditation reporting — but there are greater opportunities to use a course evaluation report as part of your data-driven decision-making process.

 First, it’s important to understand the difference between reporting and analysis.
 Reporting is the process of gathering information and feedback (data points) about what is happening on campus.
 Analysis requires using the data to generate insights and answer strategic questions.

-Reporting and analysis are both essential steps in the data-driven decision making process, but they’re only truly valuable if they drive action.
-Therefore, it’s important to create course evaluation reports that gather the specific information you need to uncover opportunities for improvement, spend the time analyzing the data you gather with a critical eye, and then build a plan of action to apply what you learned and make adjustments.
+Reporting and analysis are both essential steps in the data-driven decision-making process, but they’re only truly valuable if they drive action.
+Therefore, it’s important to create a course evaluation report sample that gathers the specific information you need to uncover opportunities for improvement, spend time analyzing the data you gather with a critical eye, and then build a plan of action to apply what you learned and make adjustments.

-Course Evaluations & Surveys (formerly EvaluationKIT)’s standard reports let you review results by course, but you can also aggregate data to more closely examine different areas of the institution, run batch reports to pull multiple and combined reports for offline discussion, and pull detailed feedback for administrators and instructors.
+Standard reports from Course Evaluations & Surveys (formerly EvaluationKIT) let you review results by course, but you can also aggregate data to more closely examine different areas of the institution, run batch reports to pull multiple and combined reports for offline discussion, and pull detailed feedback for administrators and instructors.

 A course evaluation report is only as good as the data within it, and the data quality is dependent on how you run your course evaluations and the strength of your response rates.

 Every time you collect information, you should know how you plan to use it.
 Define your pain points early and understand the problem you're facing so that you can better craft your solutions.
 This understanding will equip you to prepare meaningful assessments and evaluations.

 Don’t Change Your Evaluation or Survey Every Time You Run It